bbauska/TUMx-DWAPNx/README.md

 </p>

 In the first example, we
-won\'t use Pug, because it\'s simply an API.
+won&apos;t use Pug, because it&apos;s simply an API.
 So, it only uses the other three components, which are express, MongoDB and Node.
 We use MongoDB to store our information and to be able to retrieve it in a later stage.
 We use Node as the base of our application, as it allows us to interpret